FlavorlessQuark/Advent_of_Code/README.md

 ---

-## [Python] -2015- Hark how the bells, sweet silver bells...

 As I finish year 2015, I have recorded what I think is important in Python in the **[Black_Hole][0]** Feel free to give me any thoughts and tips on what I may have gotten wrong or missed

-## [C] -2016- Angels we have heard on high, singing sweetly through the night..

-For this year, I have started to get into the C preprocessor and more in depth C as well.
-To be continued...

 ## Reminder to self